‘A very clever man who is brought in for big cases’ – Chambers & Partners 2015

 Julian is both a highly skilled and experienced trial counsel and an accomplished appellate expert.
 He is instructed regularly in courts at the highest levels and has appeared in over 30 cases in the House of Lords, Privy Council and Supreme Court.

-Regarded by his peers as a ‘stellar junior’ (Chambers & Partners 2011), since taking silk in 2011 Julian’s reputation has grown even further and he has been in great demand as a leader in trial and appeal cases of factual and legal complexity in the UK and overseas.
+Regarded as a ‘stellar junior’ (Chambers & Partners 2011), Julian has been recognised as an ‘exceptional’ silk who is ‘lauded’ by his peers (Who’s Who Legal 2015).
+As a consequence, he is in great demand as a leader in trials and appeals of factual and legal complexity in the UK and overseas.

 Julian is also one of the UK’s best known and most experienced international criminal lawyers and is often involved in multi-jurisdictional cases involving extradition, mutual assistance, and money laundering issues.

 Julian has an international practice and advises in relation to jurisdictions all around the world including, in particular, Hong Kong, the Caribbean and the Channel Islands.
-He has been called to the Bars of Northern Ireland, the Eastern Caribbean and the British Virgin Islands.
+He has been called to the Bars of Northern Ireland and the Eastern Caribbean Supreme Court.

 Julian is the author or co-author of a number textbooks in his fields of practice, including The Law of Extradition and Mutual Assistance (3rd Edn, Oxford, 2013), which is acknowledged to be the leading work in the field.

 Julian’s full practice profile and list of cases can be found on his cv, available here.